ONSdigital/dp-dd-metadata-editor/README.md

 `mvn spring-boot:run`

-Got to `localhost:2300/` and you will be presented with a form allowing you to the current get metadata for given dataset (assuming you have a dataset loaded into you database).
+Got to `localhost:2300/` and you will be presented with a form allowing you to view/add/update the metadata for given dataset (assuming you have a dataset loaded into you database).